Doruneh, Bardaskan

-Doruneh (درونه) (Note: Also romanized as Darooneh, Daruneh, and Dorūneh; also known as Dowrūnā and Durūna) is a village in, and the capital of, Doruneh Rural District of Anabad District, Bardaskan County, Razavi Khorasan province, Iran.
+Doruneh (درونه) (Note: Also romanized as Darooneh, Daruneh, and Dorūneh; also known as Dowrūnā and Durūna) is a village in, and the capital of, Doruneh Rural District in Anabad District of Bardaskan County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,569 in 393 households.
 The following census in 2011 counted 1,580 people in 454 households.
-The 2016 census measured the population of the village as 1,603 people in 498 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,603 people in 498 households, the most populous in its rural district.